MirageNet/Mirage/doc/Articles/Components/NetworkTransform.md

 ![The Network Transform component](NetworkTransform.png)

 By default, Network Transform is server-authoritative unless you check the box for **Client Authority**.
-Client Authority applies to player objects as well as non-player objects that have been specifically assigned to a client, but only for this component.
+Client Authority applies to character objects as well as non-character objects that have been specifically assigned to a client, but only for this component.
 With this enabled, position changes are send from the client to the server.

 Under **Sensitivity**, you can set the minimum thresholds of change to the transform values in order for network messages to be generated.
 This helps minimize network "noise" for minor twitch and jitter.